 Dr. John Bromfield

-Assistant Professor — Reproductive Biology
+Associate Professor — Reproductive Biology

 Dr. Bromfield’s laboratory focuses on infection & immunity in the female reproductive tract and its impact on fertility.
 Using state-of-the-art technologies located within Department of Animal Sciences, we aim to understand the molecular and cellular mechanisms which result in infertility of dairy cows following infection of the uterus, known as metritis.
 The laboratory has a major focus on how uterine infection impacts the ovary, in particular the oocyte and follicle.

 - 2014-current; Assistant Professor of Physiology.
 Department of Animal Sciences, University of Florida.

 - 2012-2014; Postdoctoral fellow.
 Department of Obstetrics, Gynaecology and Women’s Health, University of Missouri-Columbia.

 - 2009-2012; Research Officer.
 Institute of Life Science, School of Medicine, Swansea, UK.